Learn to Hunt

 Some annual park events to check out include:

-First Day Hikes – Jan 1Kick on the New Year will a little outdoor exercise.
-More than two dozen Iowa state parks will host this event in 2017 along with hundreds more state parks across the country.
+First Day Hikes – January 1Kick off the New Year will a little outdoor exercise on a First Day Hike.
+More than two dozen Iowa state parks annually host this event along with hundreds more state parks across the country.

-Lewis and Clark Festival – Usually the second weekend in JuneThis buckskinners’ rendezvous will take you back to the time when Lewis and Clark explored this area of the Missouri River.
+Lewis and Clark Festival – Friday-Sunday, second weekend in June.This buckskinners’ rendezvous will take you back to the time when Lewis and Clark explored this area of the Missouri River.
 Activities, demonstrations, food and fun are all part of this annual event.

 State parks are popular places for people and groups to hold a wide variety of events (weddings, scout jamborees, festivals, rendezvous, triathlons, fun runs, etc.) A special event permit is required when the event is an organized race, tournament, exhibition, demonstration or other planned event in which a fee is charged, prizes are awarded or competition occurs between participants.
 A special event permit is also required for any other planned event that, due its nature, potential or actual size, or length, would likely adversely impact the use of the area by the public.
 NOTE: Special events that take place solely within a reservable day-use lodge or shelter structure, do not require a special event permit.
 The person or group holding the event must reserve and pay the appropriate rental fee for the facility that will be used.